JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

 ### Release The Project

-At this point we have all the components of an Agama project ready and stored in the development repository.
+At this point we have all the components of an Agama project ready and they are stored in the development repository.
 In order to deploy the project on an IDP, We need to build a `.gama` package from these components.
 We can build a `.gama` package by releasing the project to the release repository.